Limbocan/cyanery-admin-template/README.md

-│  ├─config                               # Stores the configuration files of the web application │  │  ├─nprogress                         # Stores the configuration file of the progress bar library NProgress │  │  └─unocss                            # Stores the configuration file of the UnoCSS │  ├─constant                             # Stores the constant values used in the web application │  ├─layouts                              # Stores the layout components of the web application │  │  ├─Footer                            # Stores the layout component representing the footer of the page │  │  └─Navbar                            # Stores the layout component representing the navigation bar of the page
+│  ├─config                               # Stores the configuration files of the web application │  │  ├─nprogress                         # Stores the configuration file of the progress bar library NProgress │  │  └─unocss                            # Stores the configuration file of the UnoCSS │  ├─constants                            # Stores the constant values used in the web application │  ├─layouts                              # Stores the layout components of the web application │  │  ├─Footer                            # Stores the layout component representing the footer of the page │  │  └─Navbar                            # Stores the layout component representing the navigation bar of the page